caltechlibrary/cait/CAITJS-README.md

 ## Examples

-In the examples directory under the caitjs subdirect you'll find a number of scripts demonstrating the usage of the API features.
+In the examples directory under the caitjs sub-direct you'll find a number of scripts demonstrating the usage of the API features.